tarunkhajuria42/Structured-representations/readme.md

 ***Readme***

-This folder contains the code to analyze for the paper 'How structured are the representations in transformer-based vision encoders?'
+This folder contains the code to analyze for the paper 'Interpreting the structure of multi-object representations in vision encoders'

 The three folders constrain the experiments done in the paper.